druce/druce.github.io/_posts/2015-04-05-gold-as-part-of-a-long-run-asset-allocation-update.md

 categories:
   - Uncategorized
 ---
 _You have to choose between trusting to the natural stability of gold and the natural stability of the honesty and intelligence of the members of the government.
-And, with due respect to these gentlemen, I advise you, as long as the capitalist system lasts, to vote for gold. &#8211; George Bernard Shaw_
+And, with due respect to these gentlemen, I advise you, as long as the capitalist system lasts, to vote for gold. _ George Bernard Shaw_

-Here&#8217;s a quick update of a post I did a couple of years back on [Gold as part of a long run asset allocation](/2012/01/gold-as-part-of-long-run-asset-allocation/).
-Gold hasn&#8217;t fared too well since then.
+Here’s a quick update of a post I did a couple of years back on [Gold as part of a long run asset allocation](/2012/01/gold-as-part-of-long-run-asset-allocation/).
+Gold hasn’t fared too well since then.

-Let&#8217;s look at four asset classes from 1928-2014: US stocks (ie S&P), medium-term Treasurys (ie 10-year), T-bills, and gold.
-(Would love to do international developed, emerging, TIPS, real estate, but data doesn&#8217;t go back that far.)
+Let’s look at four asset classes from 1928-2014: US stocks (ie S&P), medium-term Treasurys (ie 10-year), T-bills, and gold.
+(Would love to do international developed, emerging, TIPS, real estate, but data doesn’t go back that far.)

-Let&#8217;s adjust returns for inflation.
-Here&#8217;s are the historical mean annual real returns and standard deviations of annual returns.
+Let’s adjust returns for inflation.
+Here’s are the historical mean annual real returns and standard deviations of annual returns.

 <table>
   <tr>